Veteran FBI Cyber Special Agent Explains How To Work For The FBI

 “Cyber permeates every aspect of what we do, whether it’s counterterrorism, criminal investigations or traditional cyber attacks,” said Robert Anderson, Jr., executive assistant director for the Bureau’s Criminal, Cyber, Response and Services Branch.
 “That’s why these types of people are so important to get into the pipeline and come into our organization.”

-FBI Special Agent Lawrence Wolfenden, who is assigned to the FBI’s Cyber Squad in Tampa, has been a frequent guest lecturer at Saint Leo.
-We asked Agent Woldfenden to share his experience and insights working as a cyber expert for the Bureau.
+If you want to know how to work for the FBI, we found someone who can help.
+Special Agent Lawrence Wolfenden is assigned to the FBI’s Cyber Squad in Tampa.
+He's been a frequent guest lecturer at Saint Leo.
+We asked Agent Woldfenden to share his experience and insights on how to work for the FBI as a cyber expert.

 When did you begin working for the FBI?